miloxeon/fast-image-zoom/README.md

 ## Anatomy

 - `.image-zoom-wrapper` — element that wraps every image.
 Mimicks its `display` property.
 We use it to add page background and slightly separate the zoomed image from what is behind.
-- `.image-zoom-wrapper-zoomed` — the same wrapper but when image is zoomed.
+- `.image-zoom-wrapper-zoomed` — the same wrapper but when the image is zoomed.
-- `.image-zoom` — image itself that was processed and is interactive ready to zoom.
+- `.image-zoom` — the image itself that was processed and is interactive, ready to zoom.
 - `.image-zoom-zoomed` — zoomed image.

 ## Disabling the plugin

-Being called, plugin returns the destroy function that you may call to remove event listeners.
-It will also remove related styles from `<head>` and from images themselves.
+Being called, the plugin returns the destroy function that you may call to remove event listeners.
+It will also remove related styles from `<head>` and from the images themselves.

 ```JS
 const destroy = imageZoom()